sfigg/commercialization-public/customize/desktop/connect-to-network.md

 ## Download critical updates after connecting

-Immediately after the user connects to a network, critical driver updates, and ZDP updates, will begin downloading to the device.
+Immediately after the user connects to a network, critical driver updates, and Windows ZDP updates, will begin downloading to the device.
 Only critical updates that are required for the device to function, such as security fixes, will download during this time.
-The device may restart automatically during the update.
-The time required to download the updates depends on the strength of the user's network connection.
+As such, the user can't opt out of downloading them.
+The time required to download the updates depends on the strength of the user's network connection, and their device may restart automatically during the download.

 If a newer version of Windows has become available since the device was shipped, the user will be asked if they would like to download this non-critical Windows Update at the end of OOBE.
-For more information on this, please see [Windows updates during OOBE](windows-updates-during-oobe.md).
+For more information, see [Windows updates during OOBE](windows-updates-during-oobe.md).